mrbqble/swe-backend/docs/DEFINITION_OF_DONE.md

 ### ✅ Migrations

 - [ ] Database migrations created with **Alembic**
-- [ ] Migration files are reviewed and tested
+- [ ] Migration files are reviewed and verified
 - [ ] Both `upgrade` and `downgrade` paths work
-- [ ] Migration rollback has been tested
+- [ ] Migration rollback has been verified
 - [ ] No raw SQL in application code (use SQLAlchemy ORM)

 ### ✅ Database Operations